ryansheehy0/Cheat_Sheets/Bug_Bounties/idor.md

 - Logout, back button, and still authenticated/logged in

 You can test with BURP
-	- Intercept any HTTP request made from the client to the server
+	- Used to intercept and modify any HTTP requests sent from the client to the server.
 	- How to set up BURP